fat-forensics/events/index.md

 ### Peter Flach ###
 Peter is a Professor of Artificial Intelligence at the University of Bristol.
 His research interests include mining highly structured data, the evaluation and improvement of machine learning models, and human-centred AI.
-Peter is Editor-in-Chief of the Machine Learning journal, President of the European Association for Data Science, and author of several books including "Machine
+Peter recently stepped down as Editor-in-Chief of the Machine Learning journal, is President of the European Association for Data Science, and has published several books including "Machine
 Learning: The Art and Science of Algorithms that Make Sense of Data" (Cambridge University Press, 2012).